MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/platform-capabilities-and-apis/testing-your-app-on-hololens.md

 6. **Test your app at different levels of ambient noise.** If you've implemented voice commands, try invoking them with varying levels of ambient noise.
 7. **Test your app seated and standing**.
 Make sure to test from both seating and standing positions.
 8. **Test your app from different distances**.
 Can UI elements be read and interacted with from far away?
 Does your app react to users getting too close to your holograms?
 9. **Test your app against common app bar interactions**.
-All app tiles and 2D universal apps have an [app bar](../../discover/navigating-the-windows-mixed-reality-home.md#moving-and-adjusting-apps) that lets you to control the apps position in the Mixed World.
+All app tiles and 2D universal apps have an [app bar](../../discover/navigating-the-windows-mixed-reality-home.md#moving-and-adjusting-apps) that lets you control the apps position in the Mixed World.
 Make sure clicking Remove ends your app process gracefully and that the Back button is supported within the context of your 2D universal app.
 Try scaling and moving your app in [Adjust mode](../../discover/navigating-the-windows-mixed-reality-home.md#moving-and-adjusting-apps) both while it's active, and while it's a suspended app tile.

 ### Environmental test matrix